James Madison Program: Assistant Director

 - Supporting events in the Madison Program Undergraduate Fellows Forum

 - Teaching courses in the Politics Track in American Ideas and Institutions (AIIP) with the approval of the Dean of Faculty and at the invitation of the Department

 - Precepting when possible in lecture courses in the Department

 Additionally, provide executive oversight of Madison Program summer seminars and academic year special initiative events (Politics and Statesmanship; and Freedom of Thought, Inquiry, and Expression), and conduct research in field of expertise.

 Qualified candidates must have:

-- strategic planning and analytical skills;
+- excellent research and writing skills;

 Applications will be accepted on a rolling basis.